 Don't scrimp on safety.
 Your garage door opener controls what may be the largest, heaviest moving object in your home (a garage door can weigh up to 600 pounds), so safety is crucial.
 Federal law requires all garage door openers made since 1993 include sensors to prevent the door from striking anybody who may be in its path.
 Automatic reverse, which stops the door and lifts off any obstruction, is another common safety feature.
 Some garage-door openers rely on sensors that stop a garage door if it comes in contact with an object.
 Others are supplied with sensors that shoot an invisible beam of light across your garage opening and will stop and/or reverse the door is something interrupts that beam.

-Do it yourself or higher a pro?
+Do it yourself or hire a pro?
 Regardless of type or maker, user reviews tell us that not every homeowner is fully equipped to tackle the job of installing a garage door opener themselves.
-For those who do want to tackle the job, it is certainly doable for those with at least basic handyman skills.
+For those who do want to tackle the job, it is certainly doable for those with at minimum decent handyman skills.
 Read the instructions, then read them again and again before you start so that you understand all steps.
-Also inventory the carton to make sure all parts are on hand before you begin as missing components is a frequent user complaint.
+Inventory the carton to make sure all parts are on hand before you begin as missing components is a frequent user complaint.
 Having a helper on hand is also a good idea.
-Finally, budget enough time so that the job is not rushed -- experts say at least a minimum of four hours, especially if you are also removing an old opener.
+Finally, budget enough time so that the job is not rushed -- experts say to expect at least a minimum of four hours, especially if you are also removing an old opener.

 If you are not comfortable with the above, the best advice is to hire a professional.
 If you don't already have a garage door installer in mind, many retailers can offer suggestions.
-LiftMaster garage door openers are identical to the Chamberlain garage door openers profiled in this report.
+LiftMaster garage door openers are similar to the Chamberlain garage door openers (both are made by the same company) profiled in this report.
 Those are sold only by installers, and could be a good alternative if you decide that a chain-drive or belt-drive Chamberlain opener is right for you.